MateoLiberatore/MateoLiberatore/README.md

 - 👋 Hi, I’m @MateoLiberatore, a student from Argenitna who is looking for his first job in the world of IT, handball player and a anime lover
 - 👀 Interested in Back end and Software Engineering
-- 🌱 Learning Python, little by little every ady
+- 🌱 Learning Python, little by little every day
 - 📫 How to reach me, Instagram: @mate_liberatore or Gmail: liberatoremate98@gmail.com

 <!---